 There is evidence that Gypsies and Travellers face barriers in accessing employment.
 The Coalition Government implemented measures intended to increase Gypsy and Traveller access to mainstream employment services, and to improve data collection on Gypsies and Travellers.

-1,000 Gypsies and Irish Travellers started apprenticeships in England in the six years between 2011/12 and 2016/17.
+180 apprenticeships were started by Gypsies or Irish Travellers in the 2017/18 academic year, 0.05% of all apprenticeships.
 The ‘5 Cities Project’, launched in February 2018, aims to increase the number of people in underrepresented groups who take up apprenticeships.

 Very limited information is available on receipt of benefits and tax credits by Gypsies and Travellers.
 2011 Census data suggests higher levels of need among the Gypsy and Traveller community compared with the population as a whole.
 Anecdotal and qualitative evidence, on the other hand, indicates that historically, Gypsies and Travellers have made little use of Jobcentre Plus services, and may have a cultural bias against claiming out-of-work benefits.